JKurzer/Artillery/Source/ArtilleryRuntime/Public/TIcklites/Ticklite.md

 And this creates a ticklite object.
 This is a typesafe and encapsulating way of presenting a tickable function.
 It requires that any side-effects happen only during the Apply function, and that it be fully thread-agnostic.

 Thread safety is of course recommended, but like, you do you I guess.

+Finally, note that while ticklite templates currently use pointers, this may have to change to a key driven system to fully support
+rollback and determinism without also requiring unusual lifecycle management by users.
+The other option we're considering
+is providing pool or slab allocation for tickable_impls and memory_blocks.
+Ultimately, both approaches are of interest.

 # Reminder: Ticklites are _not_ run on the game thread.
 They can trigger things that are by eventing against the Artillery Dispatcher, and many of the apply helpers provided do